Little River Band: 1987–1998: Shorrock's return

-MCA released a compilation album, Worldwide Love, of tracks from the previous two LPs on their Curb Records imprint in June 1991.
+MCA released a compilation album, Worldwide Love, of tracks from the previous two albums on their Curb Records imprint in June 1991.
 Both Get Lucky and Worldwide Love peaked in the top 40 on the Swiss Hitparade; with the latter also appearing on the Ö3 Austria Top 40.
 Goble had ceased touring with the group in 1989 and left altogether by 1992, as well as resigning from We Two.
 Peter Beckett (ex-Player) joined in 1989 to take Goble's place.
 The group went through a series of keyboard players, including Tony Sciuto (1990–1992, 1993–1997) and Richard Bryant (1992–1993, ex-the Doobie Brothers).

 In September 1992, Nelson's daughter was killed in a traffic collision in San Diego while he was on tour with the band in Europe.
 Nelson immediately returned home and Hal Tupaea substituted on bass guitar for the New Zealand dates of the band's tour in November 1993.
 Little River Band subsequently took a break until Nelson's return in 1994 and embarked on a four-and-a-half month 20th anniversary US tour in 1995.

 Shorrock left again in 1996: he was offered the option to buy out the remaining members of We Two Pty.
 Ltd. He took a one-third share of the monetary value of the company as he did not want to commit to the band's US touring schedule.
 Shorrock was replaced on lead vocals by Melbourne singer Steve Wade (ex-Dolphin Street).
 Nelson also left in 1996 and Tupaea returned on bass guitar.
 This line-up lasted until late 1997, when everyone, except Housden and Wade, started to leave, including Pellicci, who left again that December.
-The departure of all original directors left Housden as the sole owner of We Two Pty.
-Ltd and the Little River Band's name and trademarks.
+The departure of all original directors left Housden as the sole owner of We Two Pty Ltd and the Little River Band's name and trademarks.